SaharMahavy/Emotion-Recognition-in-Video/README.txt

 base_path should be "E:/the_best_project!/"

+Omri Shmueli
+Sahar Machavy
+Nir Dar
+Ron Fasher

 Hope you will enjoy reviewing our project!

-Nir, Ron, Sahar and Omri.